erfan-kh/smart-order-notification-iot/README.md

 - Send notifications via:
   - **SMS panel API**
   - **WhatsApp automation (Selenium)**
-- Report results back to ESP32 device
+- Report results back to the ESP32 device
 - Full **error handling and reporting**

 > The system is designed as a **plugin-style service** and is compatible with most cashier database structures commonly used in Iran.